-Electronics Technician is one of today's fastest growing careers, a career that can provide not only a great salary and job security but also exciting work in a field that is always growing and changing.
+One of today's fastest growing careers is an electronics technician, a career that can provide not only a great salary and job security, but also exciting work in a field that is always growing and changing.
 This field has many opportunities including maintenance, design, service and sales in commercial, manufacturing and process industries.

-The following industries employ electronic technicians: computer industry, consumer electronics industry, robotics industry, utility companies, health care, broadcast, manufacturing, aerospace, automotive, mining, office equipment, waste-treatment, and any other industries that use electrical/electronic systems.
+The following industries employ electronic technicians: computer industry, consumer electronics industry, robotics industry, utility companies, healthcare, broadcast, manufacturing, aerospace, automotive, mining, office equipment, waste-treatment, and any other industries that use electrical/electronic systems.